 Leukoplakia is defined as a condition where one or more white patches or spotty lesions are noted to form at the mouth's inner surface.
 Leukoplakia varies from other oral lesions by their cause.
 Leukoplakia can progressively develop into oral cancer.
-Within 15 years from the incidence of leukoplakia, about 3% to 17.5% of the affected individuals are more likely to develop squamous cell carcinoma.
+Within 15 years of the incidence of leukoplakia, about 3 % to 17.5 % of the affected individuals are more likely to develop squamous cell carcinoma.
 It is a slow-growing type of tumor.
-The likelihood of developing a squamous cell carcinoma from leukoplakia depends primarily on the size, shape, and appearance of abnormal cells.
+The likelihood of developing squamous cell carcinoma from leukoplakia depends primarily on the size, shape, and appearance of abnormal cells.

 Leukoplakia has been broadly classified into two different types, and they are as follows.

 Homogenous Leukoplakia: In this type of leukoplakia, the lesion is mostly white.
 The lesion looks like a thin patch that usually has a smooth, wrinkled, or ridged surface.

 Non-homogenous Leukoplakia: In this type of leukoplakia, the lesion is white or white and red.
 The structure of the patch is irregularly shaped.
 It may be flat or nodular.
 Non-homogenous leukoplakia is further sub-classified into ulcerated and nodular types.
 Classifying them can greatly help in the prediction of whether a patch will become cancerous or not.